tomio13/AFMforce/README.md

 ## Aim
 load and analyze force-distance curves in a relatively easy way.

+# License
+As from 2024 April, this work is placed under the [Creative Commons CC-4-BY (attribution) license](https://creativecommons.org/licenses/by/4.0/).

 ## Main class: AFMforce
 An envelop to contain piezo actuator distance data and deflection data detected in the instrument.
 Internal calibration constants allow then to turn the sensor